 • Professor Joe Tomlinson, University of York

-2. Data law: The public / private crossover
+2. Data law: The public / private crossover (also available to online ticket holders)

 When you have established that public authorities have got things wrong using data technologies, what remedies could be used beyond those available in conventional public law?